Boost Software Testing Efficiency

 Integration Testing

 Integration testing usually involves testing a group of modules of an application.
-The goal is to check for any defects or bugs in the interfaces between these modules.
+The goal of this software testing type is to check for any defects or bugs in the interfaces between these modules.
 This type of testing adds value to the Unit tests.

 A test that comes under Integration testing is: